 - Stop Loss Order – This is the order which is used to square off the position if the trade becomes unfavorable and limit the losses

-Whenever the target order gets executed, the pending stop loss order gets cancelled and vice versa.
+Whenever the target order gets executed, the pending stop loss order gets canceled and vice versa.
 The target price, the order initiation price and the stop loss price creates a bracket and hence the name “Bracket Order”.
 A detailed understanding of Bracket orders can also be got on the Bracket Order Blog.

-Bracket Order is strictly an intraday product and, if not squared off during the market hours, the Risk Management system will square off the order a few minutes before market closure.
-In fact it is the extended and the advanced version of cover order.
+Bracket Order is strictly an intraday product and, if not squared off during the market hours, the Risk Management system will square off the order a few minutes before the market closure.
+In fact, it is the extended and advanced version of the cover order.
 The best feature about bracket order is that a trader can put the orders and be rest assured that either the Target order gets executed and gives him profit or the stop loss gets executed and the trade would be executed at a loss.
 There is no need to monitor the screen for booking a loss or profit.

-In SAMCO Nest Trader, a client can right click on a script and select Bracket Order, or from the “Orders and Trades” menu select Bracket Order Entry option or use the short cut keys Shift + F3 & Shift + F4 for buy and sell bracket orders respectively.
+In SAMCO Nest Trader, a client can right click on a script and select Bracket Order, or from the “Orders and Trades” menu select the Bracket Order Entry option or use the short cut keys Shift + F3 & Shift + F4 for buy and sell bracket orders respectively.

 Bracket Order Example

-Lets take a Bracket order example.
+Let’s take a Bracket order example.
 Let’s say a client wishes to buy Infosys at Rs.
 1,000 and wants to book profits at Rs.
 1,050.
 However, he is afraid that it might go down a lot if it balls below Rs.
 990. With normal orders, he would have to put

 - A buy order with a limit price of Rs 1000